Shopify/sewing-kit-next/packages/core/src/plugins/README.md

 # `plugins`

-Provides API for building `sewing-kit` plugins.
+Provides API for building `loom` plugins.

 _For a more in-depth explanation of plugins and the philosophy behind them, check out these [docs](/documentation/plugins.md)_

 ## Overview

-In `sewing-kit`, plugins are the things that actually "do" stuff.
-They piggyback off the architecture provided by `sewing-kit`'s core (i.e. [hooks](../hooks)) to inject actual actions into your workspace's tasks.
+In `loom`, plugins are the things that actually "do" stuff.
+They piggyback off the architecture provided by `loom`'s core (i.e. [hooks](../hooks)) to inject actual actions into your workspace's tasks.

 The `@sewing-kit` monorepo provides a suite of ready-made plugins for common use cases, like [type-checking with TypeScript](../../../plugin-typescript), [transpiling with Babel](../../../plugin-babel), and [testing with Jest](../../../plugin-jest).
-However, using `sewing-kit`'s API you're able (and encouraged) to write your own to fit your specific needs.
+However, using `loom`'s API you're able (and encouraged) to write your own to fit your specific needs.

 ## Example

-Below is an example `sewing-kit.config.ts` that sets up a `sewing-kit` workspace to lint with ESLint, test with Jest, and type-check with TypeScript.
+Below is an example `loom.config.ts` that sets up a `loom` workspace to lint with ESLint, test with Jest, and type-check with TypeScript.
 It also includes a custom plugin made with `createWorkspaceTestPlugin` that taps into the `jestConfig` hook introduced by the `jest` plugin to specify a coverage directory.

 ```js
 import {createWorkspace} from '@sewing-kit/core';